Roux-en-Y Gastric Bypass In Baltimore, Maryland

 - Overall improved health

-- Resolution or elimination of co-morbidities such as type II diabetes, sleep apnea, hypertension and some others
+- Improvement or elimination of co-morbidities such as type II diabetes, sleep apnea, hypertension and some others

 - Disruption of the staple line can lead to leakage or serious infection